pipiscrew/timeline/health/introduction.md

 > Purple cabbage, broccoli and red lettuce were found to contain the highest concentrations of free amino acids, B vitamins and phenolic compounds. [source](https://doi.org/10.1016/j.foodchem.2020.128712) / [pdf](https://www.dropbox.com/s/g1up9tyj2r1ridk/Simultaneous%20determination%20of%2049%20amino%20acids-zhao2020.pdf/?dl=1)

+#

+> Protein digestion begins in the stomach, broken into individual amino acids then transported to the liver via the bloodstream to produce energy.